bboxy/bitfire/readme.txt

 Basically the load_next_double call is loading the first part and decrunching it on the fly, then loading the next part raw, switching off the IO, depacking that and turning on IO again.

 Other interesting options are:
---use-prefix
+--prefix-from [addr]
+--prefix-file [filename]

 If you split a file and load both parts one after another, you can add this switch to the second part.
-It will then be packed with using the already loaded data as dictionary, what will result in smaller files.
+It will then be packed with using the already loaded data as dictionary from the given address on, what will result in smaller files.
+Alternatively you can also give a file taht is prepended and used as dictionary.

+Example:
+dali -o demopart1.prg --from 0x2000 --to 0x8000 demopart.prg
+dali -o demopart2.prg --prefix-from 0x2000 --from 0x8000 --to 0xd000 demopart.prg
+dali -o demopart3.prg --prefix-from 0x2000 --from 0xd000 --to 0xffff demopart.prg

+This will split up demopart.prg into three chunks that can be loaded one after another as soon as the memory is free.
+Part2 can already refer to data from part1 and part3 can refer to data from part2 and part1.
+If there's code inbetween that changes while loading, just choose another memory range for the dict: dali -o demopart1.prg --from 0x2000 --to 0x8000 demopart.prg dali -o demopart2.prg --prefix-from 0x2000 --from 0x8000 --to 0xd000 demopart.prg	#code from $2000-$4000 is changed while loading demopart3 dali -o demopart3.prg --prefix-from 0x4000 --from 0xd000 --to 0xffff demopart.prg

 NMI-gaps
 --------